TeaPixl/Pico-NetCat-Reverse-Shell/README.md

 Then it is safe to unplug your USB and go to your `Linux` machine You should then have a fully interactive `Windows Terminal` with control over the computer!.

+## Known Issues
+Occasional unreliability and disconnection, cause is unknown